jenkins-infra/update-center2/site/LAYOUT.md

 ---
 **NOTE**:  The update center used to support formats like `2.204/` and `stable-2.204/`.
-This is no longer a case for the recent versions.
+This is no longer the case for recent versions.

 ---